dtb354/dtb354/README.md

 I mainly love building web-applications, but also enjoy building projects with arduino's to develop products that improve my life.

+What I am currently working on:

+- Learning React + NextJS to start freelancing
+- 🦊🌳 A project for Natuurmonument: An animal clicker game that helps build the user's knowledge about the animal life in the Netherlands in a playful manner
+- 🧑‍🎓🏫 A bachelor's degree at Rotterdam University of Applied Sciences with the ambition to transfer to Utrecht University

 ## My Tech Stack

 <p align="center">